AkinerAlkan94/Poncik/README.md

 This repository is an official repository for the Poncik on Solana Chain.

-Created the token on behalf of my lovely pet :)
+Created the token on behalf of my lovely cat :)